ryandejaegher/hugo-starter/content/articles/add-fixed-vertical-navigation-to-squarespace.md

 ![](/uploads/script-install-2x.png)

 Want to get notified when the script is updated?
-Join the mailing list.
+Join the mailing list

 ### Benefits